-Monitoring and evaluation of changes
+Monitoring and evaluation of changes All new programs to address inequalities and programs to ad

 All new programs to address inequalities and promote inclusion at aquatic facilities should be carefully monitored and evaluated to ensure that they are meeting the needs of the target groups they are designed to serve.
 Again, participation by affected groups is key to ensuring that programs are appropriately designed and run, that participants are satisfied, and that they are reaching their intended audience.
 Where necessary, modifications should be made to improve these programs or replace them with others if they are not working well.